 What is the best time to visit Bells Rapids?

 The best time to visit Bells Rapids is after some good rainfall in the winter months.
 We’ve been early June, and the rapids were dry.
-However, we visited at the end of July, after some heavy rain, and they were flowing well.
+However, after some heavy rain in July, they flowed well.